sequentech/tally-pipes/README.md

 The available algorithms can be listed with:

-    $ agora-tongo --list-pipes
+    $ agora-results --list-pipes

 And you can see how to use it with:

-    $ agora-tongo --help "pipe.tiebreak_stv"
+    $ agora-results --help "pipe.tiebreak_stv"

 # Development

-You can of course take a look at the available pipes in the agora_tongo/pipes/ subdirectory and see how to develop your own pipe.
+You can of course take a look at the available pipes in the agora_results/pipes/ subdirectory and see how to develop your own pipe.
 Be careful, you might cook the results in an unexpected way!

 This software is in development state, that's why we haven't released any stable version yet.
 Patches and new pipes are welcome.
 We will review the pipe so that it does what is expected.